The-hated-one/Codesmith-notes/precourse/git.md

 # Git notes

+## Add and commit in one

+- `git commit -a "messages"` - this only works for tracked files.

 ## Undo a commit

 - `git reset --soft HEAD~1` soft reset, changes in undone revisions are preserved.